 In the spirit of our innovation and design focus, a portion of professional development time is investigating the design of the school and making sure the school is using the most up to date, innovative practices in innovation.
-Faculty undergoes the design process themselves, investigating how to continually "iterate" and improve upon the school and the student experience, and finally engaging in their own "20%" or "maker time."
+Faculty undergoes the design process themselves, investigating how to continually "iterate" and improve upon the school and the student experience.